FAQ: Asia Cruisetours

 Princess requires notification in advance if you choose to travel with a wheelchair.

 We have a department designated to assist you in the coordination of these details so that we can provide you with a quality experience.
-If you have special requests or questions regarding accessibility, please have your travel agent contact the Princess Access Office at 661-284-4521.
+If you have special requests or questions regarding accessibility, please have your travel agent contact Princess Cruises at 1-800-774-6237.
 You are required to provide your own wheelchair for travel on land tours.

 There are important differences between the cruise and land portions of your cruisetour.
 Please read the following section to better understand those differences.